Category:126 Location Study and Alternatives Analysis

 126.8 Glossary of Terms

-Final Study Alternatives: The final study alternatives are presented and evaluated in the environmental document.
+Reasonable Range of Study Alternatives: The final study alternatives are presented and evaluated in the environmental document.
 They are the preliminary study alternatives that are found to satisfy the purpose and need and are the least environmentally, economically and socially damaging to the area.
 The final study alternatives are presented to the public at the Location Public Hearing.

 Study Area: The area defined at the beginning of a location study which is used by the environmental specialists for preliminary screening, scoping and early constraint identification.